spotinst/help/src/docs/elastigroup/tools-integrations/custom-health-check-service.md

 ## Step 4

-In the Compute part select “HCS” as HealthCheck Type.
+In the Compute part select `HCS` as HealthCheck Type.

 1. Go to your Elastigroup and click on Actions > Edit Configuration.
 2. On the Compute tab, in the Launch Specification section, under Auto Healing set the Auto Healing type to `HCS` and update the group.